KunihiroS/debian-podman-devcontainer/README.md

 The core philosophy is to provide a clean, lightweight, and fast environment equipped with a suite of modern, productivity-enhancing CLI tools.

+## Limitations

+- Inside the container, Host GPU is not available because of podman-compose limitation.

 ## ✨ Key Features

 - **Base OS**: Debian 12 (Bookworm) Slim - A minimal and stable foundation.